 Picture the scene: the first Wigan allnighter opens on 23 September, 1973 amid a world of bleakness that even the brown-stained TV archive cannot do justice to.

 The country is spiralling into social unrest.
-Not just the strikes and power cuts but the ordinary chaos that surrounds us: football violence, knifings, terrorism, violent teachers and paedophile priests.
-To alleviate the tension there is something called pop music, spoon-fed to you via “the charts” by, among others, a bloke called Jimmy Savile.
+Not just the strikes and power cuts but the ordinary chaos that surrounds us: sports violence, knifings, terrorism, violent teachers, and paedophile priests.
+To alleviate the tension there is something called pop music, spoon-fed to you via “the charts” by, among others, a guy called Jimmy Savile.